HumanSignal/label-studio/docs/source/guide/setup_project.md

 ## Configure high-impact settings

 By design, Label Studio is highly customizable and there are numerous configuration options for a project.
+To configure project settings, open a project and click **Settings** in the upper right.

 To avoid getting overwhelmed, focus on the following settings.
-They have the most impact on your labeling experience:
+They have the most impact on your labeling experience.

 #### Annotation settings